Corporate Bodies: Problems Associated With Access Points and Cross-References

 Meetings of individuals or representatives of various bodies for the purpose of discussing and/or acting on topics of common interest, or meetings of representatives of a corporate body that constitute its legislative or governing body (AACR2 1988,313).

 Changes in cataloguing practices have affected the structure of conference headings, with the omission of words that show its number, frequency, or year(s) of convocation (AACR2 1988,313).
 Additions to headings include "the number of the conference, the year, and the place in which it was held" (AACR2 1988,313).
-These changes have repercussions on library catalogues, as do the changes caused by the choice of a heading (Berman 1990,22).
+These changes have repercussions on library catalogues, as do changes caused by the choice of a heading (Berman 1990,22).
 As Berman explains:

 Consequently, most catalogues now contain records for conference proceedings not only under the name of the conference, but also under the name of the body which held the conference, under the name of the body subdivided by a term such as Conference or Meeting, under the place where the conference was held, and under the title of the publication.
 The variations depend upon the time at which the records were created, and they reflect different conceptions of corporate authorship in itself and in reference to conferences (Berman 1990,22).